The Housing Tool @ DOJ

 - High time cost for high-stakes tasks.

-This wasn’t just a user interface issue, it was a product design failure.
 The entire workflow lacked systems thinking.
 I treated this as a Lean UX opportunity, using live wireframes and early-stage coded prototypes to accelerate iterations under tight deadlines.

 Before: Legacy Workflow